Enjoy your summer vacation on the north shore of PEI, Canada!

 Music

--- Ceilidhs, musical parties held in communities throughout the island, including the
+-- Ceilidhs, musical parties held in communities throughout the island, including most nights at

 --